 “That we must learn to love each other because of our differences,” says one student.

 “By helping others, you help yourself,” says another.

 “You never know what you’re going to find here,” says a third.

 Terrence Sawyer, J.D., has his own answer: “Humility always wins.”

-Humility and drive, along with his talent for helping people unite in a common belief in Loyola and its future, are what Sawyer brings to his role as Loyola’s new vice president for advancement, a position he moved formally into in October after serving in the interim role for three months.
+Humility and drive, along with his talent for helping people unite in a common belief in Loyola and its future, are what Sawyer brings to his role as Loyola’s new vice president for advancement.

 “My hope is to continue the momentum of the current campaign and to find new ways to energize our alumni base with a view towards greater engagement and ultimately greater philanthropy,” he said.